rsarai/-rsarai.github.io/_pages/ideas.md

 - Write about the details of self organizing maps
 - Regex Tries and how to speed up regexes
 - Do a remix with Taylor swift's song london boy + brega funk
+- Write a blogpost to about the Trace Ratio Criterion and its relation to dimensionality reduction
+- Write a blog post about my piano quest this year
+- Write life advices to my cousings
+    - Like if you have no money and is not particularly bright
+- Dealing with files to big for memory
+- Speed ups on postgres for large data
+- 5x2 CV
+- Pedro Páramo.
+O que eu achei do realismo mágico.
+- Human programming interface (based on: https://github.com/karlicoss/HPI)